 The bill, S.B.
-No. 84, aims to establish clear definitions for the terms "male" and "female" in the context of government documents, publications, and notices in Texas.
+No. 84, aims to establish clear definitions for the terms "male" and "female" in relation to government documents, publications, and notices.
 It introduces a new subchapter to Chapter 2051 of the Government Code, which defines "female" as an individual whose biological reproductive system is developed to produce ova, and "male" as an individual whose biological reproductive system is developed to fertilize the ova of a female.
-The bill emphasizes the importance of recognizing biological differences between the sexes and asserts that government entities must only reference these two sexes when collecting or disseminating information regarding an individual's sex.
+The bill emphasizes the importance of recognizing immutable biological differences between the sexes and asserts that only two sexes should be referenced in governmental materials when requesting or providing information about an individual's sex.

 Statutes affected: